This page has been reviewed for AHSP 2017 but is subject to change.

 Will there be power available to recharge batteries?

-There’s no power on the field, but you’re welcome to recharge batteries at the main yurt.
+There’s no power on the field, but you’re welcome to recharge batteries behind the kitchen yurt.
 We’ll have power strips available so you can plug your charger in.
 We have a daily shuttle service planned to help get your battery packs to and from the power.
-More info about the battery shuttle will be sent out in the registrant communication emails.

 Can I camp and stay with my equipment?

 In all the fields, you can camp with your observing equipment.
 You can keep your car or RV with you in the Yellow or Green observing fields.
 These spaces will go first, so be sure to register early.

 How many meals are being provided?

 Meals are provided on a per day basis.
 You may choose the days that you would like meals during registration.
 Each “day” includes lunch and dinner and the following breakfast.

 Example: Friday Lunch and Dinner with Saturday Breakfast for the first day.